Soci-Eye/.github/profile/README.md

 # Introducing Soci-Eye!

-This is our cutting-edge service, is designed to help individuals and companies track customer feedback on their new products or campaigns across the internet.
+This is our cutting-edge service, designed to help individuals and companies track customer feedback on their new products or campaigns across the internet.

 Soci-Eye is your eye in the market, monitoring public opinion and social media trends, and offering a suite of powerful analytics and visualizations to meaningfully measure audience sentiment on Twitter (X).